What is the cost of property management in Utah?

 A professional property manager handles all the tasks associated with managing your property, such as tenant screening, handling maintenance issues, collecting rent, and dealing with tenant complaints.
 Here in Salt Lake City, property management fees — and the services you receive in exchange for these fees — vary depending on the company.
 Here is everything you need to know about property management costs in Salt Lake City (and the property management price in Utah, in general).

-How Much Do Property Managers Charge in Salt Lake City?
+How Much is Property Management Services in Salt Lake City?

 A property management fee covers the costs for the services provided by the property manager — repairs, rent-collecting, maintenance, you name it.
 Sometimes it’s called a monthly management fee.
 This is usually 8-10 percent of the tenant’s monthly rent, but it could be a lower or higher percentage.
 (We’ll explain this in detail later.)